 Playing it Too Safe

 When you invest your money in the market, there’s always a risk involved.
 While it may be disheartening to see the value of your portfolio decline during a market correction, it’s even worse to put your money in investments that don’t even match the pace of inflation.
-The market drop will deliver immediate pain but playing it too safe will result in stagnant growth over time.
+The market drop will deliver immediate pain but playing it too safe will stagnate growth over time.

-Markets go up and down – every bull market is followed by a bear market.
+Markets go up and down – a bear market follows every bull market.
 However, we often ignore the insidious effect of inflation on our investments and opt for the safe play.
-The current rate of inflation is hovering around 2 percent, which means any investments that return less than that are losing money.
+The current inflation rate is hovering around 2 percent, which means any investments that return less than that are losing money.